It is Buck Sexton here in for Rush Limbaugh on this lovely New Year's Eve.

 Go ahead.

-You can you can easily go online right now and probably look at about 400 people getting their butts kicked by police officers for seemingly no reason.
+You can easily go online right now and probably look at about 400 people getting their butts kicked by police officers for seemingly no reason.

 And the thin blue line is so strong that these cops, nothing's done to them.

-I mean, for instance, Darren Wilson, I'm not gonna beat a horse, but Darren Wilson who killed a black man two days after he got he was violating someone's civil rights on their front porch for for filming them.
+I mean, for instance, Darren Wilson, I'm not going to beat a horse, but Darren Wilson, who killed a black man two days after he was violating someone's civil rights on their front porch for filming them.

-He he threatened to take someone to jail for filming them.
+He threatened to take someone to jail for filming them.

-Shootings are actually quite rare, uh, all things considered.
+Shootings are actually quite rare, all things considered.

-I think the total number of law enforcement involved shootings in uh twenty uh fourteen or maybe twenty thirteen, I can't remember which year it was they had the complete numbers.
+I think the total number of law enforcement involved shootings in 2014 or maybe 2013, I can't remember which year it was they had the complete numbers.

-And that's in a country of three hundred and twenty million people.
+And that's in a country of 320 million people.

-So what you're you're telling me this like this is some systemic and widespread uh pandemic.
+So you're telling me this like this is some systemic and widespread pandemic.

-And I think that's a misrepresentation of the way the vast majority of law enforcement officers act in and at the way, your point about accountability.
+And I think that's a misrepresentation of the way the vast majority of law enforcement officers act in and data.

-And I know for a fact, because I work for the NYPD for a while, that their cops get in trouble because they don't change the address on their uh on their driver's license in time.
+And I know for a fact, because I worked for the NYPD for a while, that their cops get in trouble because they don't change the address on their driver's license in time.

 I don't know why you think there's no accountability.